ajay100/mdwguide/Student/Challenges/Challenge3/README.md

 1. Optimize where possible by using dynamic code, and executing tasks in parallel.

 ## Additionally Challenges
-1. Parameterize the data pipeline to use one pipeline for all tables
+1. Enhance the pipeline so that it can be used to load all tables.
+Steps required for this would include:
-1. Build out job to incorporate incremental loads
+    - Update Azure Data Factory to use expressions and parameters wherever possible
+    - Add a ForEach Loop to iterate through all tables and execute your pipeline for each one (note: Dimensions need to be loaded prior to Facts)
 1. Leverage [partition switching](https://docs.microsoft.com/en-us/azure/synapse-analytics/sql-data-warehouse/sql-data-warehouse-tables-partition?toc=/azure/synapse-analytics/toc.json&bc=/azure/synapse-analytics/breadcrumb/toc.json#partition-switching) for tables with large-scale modifications (UPDATES)
 1. Refactor the T-SQL code in Polybase to leverage Python or Scala
 1. Build out these data pipelines using Azure Mapping Data Flows